alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 I've helped organise [PyCon UK][pyconuk] for the last two years, and there's heavy reference to it below -- but most of these ideas predate my involvement.

+Finally, don't feel bad if you can't do many of the suggestions on this list.
+I don't know of a single conference that does everything here -- even the ones I organise.
+This is aspirational, not a checklist.

 [pyconuk]: https://2018.pyconuk.org/

 ## Have a code of conduct